 Oakwood Chamber Players

-Characterized by their colorful and playful combinations of wind and string instruments, the Oakwood Chamber Players serve as the professional resident ensemble for the Oakwood Village senior living community.
-Marilyn Chohaney (flute/alto flute), Valree Casey (oboe/English horn), Nancy Mackenzie (clarinet), Amanda Szczys (bassoon), Marie Pauls (viola), and Maggie Townsend (cello) comprise Oakwood’s team of core performers.
-These vibrant individual artists can be seen performing with the Madison Symphony Orchestra, Wisconsin Chamber Orchestra, LunART Festival, Capitol City Band, and the Madison Opera.
+Oakwood Chamber Players serve as the professional resident ensemble for the Oakwood Village senior living community.
+Artistic Directors Valree Casey (oboe/English horn), Nancy Mackenzie (clarinet), Amanda Szczys (bassoon), Marie Pauls (viola), and Maggie Townsend (cello) will be joined by guest violinist Holly Wagner.